topkecleon/telegram-bot-bash/doc/6_reference.md

 ```

 ##### checkproc
-Returns true (0) if an interactive script active in the given chat.
+Return true (0) if an interactive script active in the given chat.

 *usage:* checkprog